 What does a level term life insurance policy cover?
-The cash sum could be used to cover childcare costs, school fees or unpaid bills.
+The cash sum could be used to cover mortgage fees, childcare costs, school fees or unpaid bills.
 If your children, partner or other relatives depend on you financially and your parental responsibilities, this type of policy could help financially protect your family if you passed away.

 Increasing term life insurance